Applications: motor control

-Brush DC Motor Controllers
+Brush DC motor controllers

 Brush DC motors are the most widely used drivers due to their low cost and simple drive control options

 Typical brush DC motors consist of a rotating electromagnet surrounded by a permanent magnet.
 Rotational torque is produced by the interaction of the magnetic fields and continuous rotation is produced by changing the polarity of the rotating coil with a mechanical commutator and brushes.
 Typical brush DC motor drivers consist of a half bridge for single direction operation and an H-bridge configuration for bi-directional control.
-PWM (Pulse Width Modulation) cont

-Brushless DC Motor Controllers
+Brushless DC motor controllers

 BLDC motors are more efficient, run faster and quieter, and require electronics to control the rotating field.
 They are also cheaper to manufacture and easier to maintain

 The brushless DC motor has stator windings and permanent magnets on the rotor.
 The windings are connected to the control electronics and there are no brushes and commutators inside the motor.
 The electronics energise the proper windings similar to a commutator; the windings are energised in a moving pattern that rotates around the stator.
 The energised stator windings lead the rotor magnet.
 Three-phase inverters are required to drive BLDC motors.
 These inverters consist of three half H-bridges, where upper and lower switches are controlled using complementary signals.
 It is important to keep a delay between high-side switch turn off and low-side switch turn on.
 This will eliminate a potential short across the switches.